lokxii/Mac-trackpad-mapper/README.md

 I personally use this to play Osu! on Mac with trackpad.

 ## Modifying rule
-There is a function `map` in main.c that converts normalized finger position on trackpad to absolute coordinate of cursor on Screen.
+There is a function `map` in `settings.h` that converts normalized finger position on trackpad to absolute coordinate of cursor on Screen.
+`MTPoint map(double, double)` must be provided in `settings.h` as it will be called in `main.c`.

 ```C
 MTPoint map(double normx, double normy) {